Restaurants Brighton guide to

 Hygge

 For those not familiar with the Danish concept, “hygge” is a state of cosiness accompanied by feelings of wellbeing, contentment and comfort.
 To achieve instant hygge head down to the seafront for views of the steely cold sea while you tuck into locally sourced burgers at Lucky Beach Cafe.
 Or, The Salt Rooms to experience the winning combo of fresh sea views from warm venues full of enticing food aromas.
-If you’re flexing nautical down by Brighton Marina, then you’ll want to make sure you scope out The Watershed.
+If you’re flexing nautical down by Brighton Marina, then you’ll want to make sure you scope out Malmaison.
 They have a large sun terrace, set right on the harbour.
-Yacht side, fish and chips dining at its best.
+Yacht side, boutique hotel dining at its best.
 Ohso Social offers its diners some of the best views in Brighton.
 It’s set right on the seafront and the large alfresco dining area ensures panoramic views of the sea and top-quality, freshly prepared pub classics.

 Messy food